The Politics of City Cooking

 Being at that Greenmarket was sheer joy.
 Although it was as jammed as Times Square at curtain time, for once I didn't mind a crowd.
 In addition to the radishes, I bought sour cherries for a pie, 2 pieces of fresh pork belly from Flying Pigs Farm, a dozen eggs (6 eggs from Flying Pigs and 6 from Knoll Krest), a head of simply gorgeous red lettuce, tiny red potatoes still dusted with dirt, baby beets, small zucchini, a basket of New Jersey cherry tomatoes, chives, mushrooms, and two buds of fresh garlic with the stalks still attached.
 As I walked to the subway, I got tempted by huge stalks of red gladioli for $7 a bunch that I managed to add to my haul.

-Over the next few days I used all my purchases:
+Over the next few days I used nearly all my purchases:

 - I boiled the potatoes to barely tender, skins washed but left on, and tossed with unsalted butter and snips of the chives.